Why did developers migrate Android applications from Java to Kotlin?: Methodology

+First, from each migration commit previously retrieved, we glean the name and username of the developer that made the commit.
+Emails addresses are collected by querying GitHub API, using the username as input.

-We initially asked developers a single question via email: \quotes{Why did you migrate code from Java to Kotlin?}.
-Then, once we received an answer from them, we further asked new questions according to their replies.
-For example: \begin{inparaenum}[\it a)] \item \quotes{Did you use the auto-converter code tool provided by the IDE?}, \item \quotes{Which was the criterion (if any) to choose those classes to migrate?}, \item \quotes{Your project still has Java code, Why has it not been completely migrated yet?}. \end{inparaenum}
+Then, we send a personalized email to each developer, that mentions that we have analyzed the code of her/his application (mentioning the app name), and that we have detected that she/he wrote at least one commit that migrates code from Java to Kotlin.\footnote{Even if a developer has performed different migrations, we send only one email.} We first ask developers a single question via email: \quotes{Why did you migrate code from Java to Kotlin?}.
+When we receive an answer from that developer, we identify the main points discussed in the answer, using \new{content analysis}, and we ask new questions accordingly.
+In addition to these questions, we ask other questions that we have predefined.
+Examples of those are: \begin{inparaenum}[a)] \item \quotes{Which Kotlin features do you like the most?} \item \quotes{Did you use the auto-converter code tool provided by the IDE?}, \item \quotes{Which was the criterion (if any) to choose to migrate those classes?}. \end{inparaenum} The complete list of questions is available in our appendix~\cite{appendix}.

-We choose this format of exploratory survey, composed of an initial question and followed by a loosely structured questionnaire, to follow the recommendations given by~\cite{experimentationSE2012}, which indicates that letting interviewers handle the questionnaire instead of the respondents themselves offers a number of advantage, such as observing the answers and ask questions according to the observation.
+We choose a \new{qualitative study} format, composed of an initial question, and followed by a \new{semi-structured interview}, following the recommendations given by~\cite{experimentationSE2012}, \new{which indicates that giving the interviewee freedom to answer open-ended questions such as the ones proposed in our semi-structured interviews offers a number of advantages}, such as observing the answers and asking further questions according to what is observed.